michaelmerzin/2D-MINECRAFT---oop/ex5/README.txt

 conatain the daynight package and trees package in addition it contains Avatar, Block, Cow,Energy , Sky and Terrain classes daynight package -
-Night class- the class that make the darkness effect over the screen Sun - the class that make the sun object and  responsible for the sun movement SunHalo - the class that make the sun halo effect trees package -
+Night - the class that make the darkness effect over the screen Sun - the class that make the sun object and  responsible for the sun movement SunHalo - the class that make the sun halo effect trees package -